 |Independent events||Dependent events|

-Let’s get to the example.
-This example was taken from a New York Times article of Steven Strogatz and has to do with the estimation of risk and the limits of certainty.
+Let's get to the example.
+This example was taken from a New York Times article by Steven Strogatz and has to do with the estimation of risk and the limits of certainty.

-We have to estimate the probability that a woman with a positive mammogram in a very low risk group, with no symptoms or family history of breast cancer actually has breast cancer.
+We have to estimate the probability that a woman with a positive mammogram in a very low-risk group, with no symptoms or family history of breast cancer has breast cancer.

-Once stated the problem, we need information, don’t we?
+Once we started the problem, we need information, don't we?
 Here it is in the form of discrete probabilities or probabilistic facts:

 - The probability that a woman in this group has breast cancer is 0.8% (yes, less than 1 %).

-- In a group of women with breast cancer, the mammogram positive detection has a certainty probability of 90% (ninety percent of the time, the mammogram gets it right).
+- In a group of women with breast cancer, the mammogram positive detection has a certain probability of 90% (ninety percent of the time, the mammogram gets it right).